-We are pleased to present our Audit Strategy Memorandum for North Yorkshire Police, Fire and Crime Commissioner Fire and Rescue Authority for the year ending 31 March 2021.
+We are pleased to present our Audit Strategy Memorandum for the Police, Fire and Crime Commissioner for North Yorkshire and the Chief Constable for North Yorkshire for the year ending 31 March 2021.
 The purpose of this document is to summarise our audit approach, highlight significant audit risks and areas of key judgements and provide you with the details of our audit team.
 As it is a fundamental requirement that an auditor is, and is seen to be, independent of its clients, section 7 of this document also summarises our considerations and conclusions on our independence as auditors.
 We consider two-way communication with you to be key to a successful audit and important in:

-- reaching a mutual understanding of the scope of the audit and the responsibilities of each of us; - · sharing information to assist each of us to fulfil our respective responsibilities; - providing you with constructive observations arising from the audit process; and - ensuring that we, as external auditors, gain an understanding of your attitude and views in respect of the internal and external operational, financial, compliance and other risks facing North Yorkshire Police, Fire and Crime Commissioner Fire and Rescue Authority which may affect the audit, including the likelihood of those risks materialising and how they are monitored and managed.
+- · reaching a mutual understanding of the scope of the audit and the responsibilities of each of us; - · sharing information to assist each of us to fulfil our respective responsibilities; - · providing you with constructive observations arising from the audit process; and - ensuring that we, as external auditors, gain an understanding of your attitude and views in respect of the internal and external operational, financial, compliance and other risks facing the North Yorkshire Police, Fire and Crime Commissioner and the Chief Constable for North Yorkshire which may affect the audit, including the likelihood of those risks materialising and how they are monitored and managed.